Sri Lanka Travel Guide

 As for cars, hiring a driver to chauffeur you about Sri Lanka is surprisingly affordable and a lot less stressful – plus it's a massive timesaver, which is always a bonus.

-The roads themselves are in relatively good condition, which is refreshing.
-You just have to watch out for the other crazy drivers, suicidal wildlife and throngs of people that make driving a little hair-raising at times.
+The roads themselves are in relatively good condition.
+You just have to watch out for other drivers, wildlife and throngs of people that make driving a little hair-raising at times.

 - Always agree your price with the driver BEFORE setting off.